lambdaisland/kaocha/README.md

 [documentation](https://cljdoc.org/d/lambdaisland/kaocha/)).

-Example of a catch-all `test.edn` config file (should run all tests found in `src/` and `/test`, in any namespace).
+Example of a catch-all `tests.edn` config file (should run all tests found in `src/` and `/test`, in any namespace).
 ``` clojure
 #kaocha/v1